Keerthiraj-Nagaraj/BRIDGE/README.md

  Frontend : Android studio + Realtime database hosted on Firbase ; Google maps API on the mobile App

- This repository includes mainly for backend of our project.
+ This repository includes backend files of our project.
 I will be updating the repository with front end related files later.